stav2345/dcf-webservice-framework/README.md

 Get a list containing all the metadata of the tables of a data collection with the data collection configurations.

 		DcfDCTablesList output = new DcfDCTablesList();
-		GetDataCollectionTables req = new GetDataCollectionTables(user, output, resourceId);
+		GetDataCollectionTables req = new GetDataCollectionTables(user, output, "resourceId");  // set the id you prefer req.getTables();
-		req.getTables();

-## How to extends the DcfUser class
+# How to extends the DcfUser class
 If your application needs an extended concept of 'user', you can extend the DcfUser class to still be able to call the dcf web services maintaining your implementation.
 In particular, make sure that your class either inherits from the DcfUser class, or implements the IDcfUser interface.

 	public class CustomUser extends DcfUser

-### How to use the DcfUser class
+## How to use the DcfUser class

 	DcfUser user = new DcfUser();